A Resource for Healthcare and Social Services Professionals

 "Community-Centered Care for People Who Use Drugs" is Part 2 of 3 in the "Best Practices for Community Pharmacy-Based Care for Patients with Opioid Use Disorder" series.
 Part 2 focuses on harm reduction practices that can be beneficial to individuals who use drugs and how pharmacies can play a role in these practices.
 Naloxone and Naloxone distribution will be discussed as well as how safer injection promotion can benefit the overall well-being of patients who use drugs.

 Participants will be required to complete a pre-test, 30 minute recorded video, post-test and evaluation for the training.
+The evaluation closes two weeks after watching the video.
 0.5 contact hours will be awarded to pharmacists and pharmacy technicians who complete those requirements.
 However, it may take up to 30 days for the credit to be seen in the CPE Monitor profile for participants.

 This activity is intended for pharmacists and pharmacy technicians working as part of the healthcare team to treat patients for substance use disorder.